Dr. Oz Helps Port Authority PD Resuscitate Stricken Traveler At Newark Airport

 Celebrity physician Dr. Oz helped Port Authority police resuscitate a stricken traveler at Newark Airport, authorities said.

-PAPD Officer Jeffrey Croissant saw the 60-year-old New Jersey man go down in the Terminal C baggage claim area shortly after 11 p.m.
+PAPD Officer Jeffrey Croissant saw the 60-year-old New Jersey man go down in the Terminal A baggage claim area shortly after 11 p.m.
 Monday, authority spokeswoman Lenis Valens said.

 He "looked like a tree falling," the officer said.